-Timely warnings will be disseminated in one or a combination of the following: individual email, posting on Rhodes State College website, bulletin boards throughout campus buildings or the Rhodes Alert Emergency Notification System and all forms of social media used by RSC.
+Timely warnings will be disseminated in one or a combination of the following: individual email, posting on Rhodes State College website, bulletin boards throughout campus buildings or the Rhodes State College Alert System and all forms of social media used by Rhodes State College.

-Timely warnings will usually include the following information::
+Timely warnings will usually include the following information:

 - Type of Criminal Activity

-- Date and Time of the incident
+- · Date and Time of the incident

-- Location of the Incident
+- · Location of the Incident

 - A brief Description of the Incident

 - Suspect(s) if any

 - Specific Safety Response

-Timely warnings will be issued immediately unless the notification, in the judgment of the Director of Safety and Security or other first responders, compromises the efforts to assist victims, contain, respond to or otherwise mitigate the threat or emergency.
+Timely warnings will be issued immediately unless the notification, in the judgment of law enforcement or other first responders, compromises the efforts to assist victims, contain, respond to or otherwise mitigate the threat or emergency.